The 17-mile Springwater Corridor is a perfect spot for a stroll or dog walk.

 Plenty of Portland’s 70+ breweries cater to both two- and four-legged visitors, providing pooch-friendly patios and bowls of water for thirsty pups.

-One of Portland’s newest parks (completed in 2013), The Fields Park adds welcome green space beneath the shadow of the striking Fremont Bridge in the revitalized Pearl District.
+The Fields Park adds welcome green space beneath the shadow of the striking Fremont Bridge in the revitalized Pearl District.

 This 87-acre park has two small creeks and offers paved and soft-surface trails meandering through open and wooded areas.
 Facilities include sports fields, dog off-leash areas and a skatepark.